 Lazy direction is from Mitchell Leisen, who later in his memoirs dished some dirt on the quarreling of his two stars.
 His anecdotes, repeated verbatim in most reviews of this project, are colorful but also sniff iffy; what was clear was they didn’t care for each other, with an uptight Milland worried his colorful (here, literally) co-star would steal the film, a case of justifiable actorcide.
 He’s okay (his character is mostly a dip); but Marlene plays for all it’s worth, her full-blooded turn as ‘Lydia’—ferociously earthy, often tickle funny and occasionally endearing—makes the script’s blithe hogwash entertaining. **

-With Bruce Lester (as Brit twit with the are-you-kidding? name ‘Dickie Byrd’), Ivan Triesault (suave-vile head Nazi), Dennis Hoey (dumb Nazi with scar) and John Dehner (SS Nazi with a schmeisser MP40).
+With Bruce Lester (as Brit twit with the are-you-kidding? name ‘Dickie Byrd’), Ivan Triesault (suave-vile head Nazi), Dennis Hoey (dumb Nazi with scar) and John Dehner (Nazi SS man with a Schmeisser MP40).
 Renowned war correspondent Quentin Reynolds has a small role, playing himself, perhaps a lame try at fooling audiences that this has some basis in fact.
 Why not, in a script that has a “secret formula for poison gas” written on a 5-mark note?

 * Abraham Polonsky wrote the original script, his first, (off a novel by Hungarian author Jolán Földes), hoping to get in some serious material about the persecution of the Roma people by the Reich.
 But the screenplay was then given over to Frank Butler and Helen Deutsch, who concentrated on playing up ‘types’ (p.c. alert) and softened Polonsky’s treatment to hints.
 A neglected side to The Holocaust is that Hitler’s minions viciously decimated the Romani to such an extent that the tally of victims ranges from 220,000 to 1,500,000.
 At least Vye is allowed to say “one day in this accursed land they will kill all of us“.

 ** After winning an Oscar for 1945s The Lost Weekend and having a solid boxoffice success with California (a dull western), the hard-working Milland was nervous the return of Dietrich—gone from three years entertaining the troops—might shadow him, and he was also apparently miffed that at 45 she was five years older than he.
 He was certainly excellent in The Lost Weekend, but too often was rather a stuffed stiffo.
-The adventurous leading lady meanwhile had reportedly done some ground-level research of Romai life in Europe before coming back for the flick.
+The adventurous leading lady meanwhile had reportedly done some ground-level research of Romani life in Europe before returning to Hollywood for the flick.
 Undercover or under-makeup, she gave this comeback some vital pizzazz.